 - Petition and Order Issued Pursuant to GL c.
 209A, s.11 Relative to Domesticated Animal(s).
 Scroll to the last 3 pages for forms.

 There is no fee to get an abuse prevention order.

 Need help?
-See resources if you're being abused or harassed.
+See resources available regarding abuse or harassment.

 How to request Request an abuse prevention order

 - During regular business hours on weekdays (8:30 a.m. –4:30 p.m.) — You can call the BMC, District Court, Probate and Family Court, or Superior Court whose jurisdiction covers where you live to complete the necessary paperwork.
 If you’re not sure what court covers where you live, you can call the closest court on the list and they’ll be able to direct you to the right place.

 - If you've left home since the abuse — You can choose to call the court whose jurisdiction covers where you’re staying.
 Call the civil clerk’s office and tell them you want to ask for a 209A order.
 They will obtain the required information from you.

 - If it’s an emergency and courts are closed — You can call or go to your local police station.
 The police will obtain the required information from you and then call a judge.
 If the judge grants the order, the order will be given to you by the police and will tell when and how to contact the court for a further hearing after notice to the defendant.

 Next steps for Request an abuse prevention order

 After you provide the information to complete the necessary paperwork, court staff will check to see if the defendant is wanted by the police, if there are or have been other restraining orders against the defendant, and whether the defendant has any criminal record.
 In some courts, court staff may also check your record.
 Once this is done, you’ll be connected with a judge by phone or video.